dodopayments/cloud-functions/cloudflare/README.md

 - 📊 **Event logging** - Complete audit trail in database
 - ⚠️ **Error handling** - Logged failures with retry support

+> **Note:** This implementation demonstrates handling three core subscription events (`subscription.active`, `subscription.cancelled`, `subscription.renewed`) with minimal fields.
+You can easily extend it to support additional event types and fields based on your requirements.

 ## Prerequisites

 ### 1. Install Wrangler CLI (one-time)